Regulations of the Finnish Financial Ombudsman Service (FINE)

 Art.
 15 Publicity of the resolution recommendations issued by the Complaints Boards

-The resolution recommendations issued by the Insurance, Banking and Securities Complaints Boards are public unless the Boards otherwise order.
+The resolution recommendations issued by the Insurance, Banking and Investment Complaints Boards are public unless the Boards otherwise order.
 However, the names of the parties involved are not made public.